idrissi-hamza/idrissi-hamza/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I go to the Gym or I read tech articles.
+- :zap: In my free time, I go to the gym or I read tech articles.

 - :mailbox:How to reach me: 📫 (https://www.linkedin.com/in/hamza-a-idrissi-4358898b/)